Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 **Auto Defensives on Demon Hunter: The Hunt!**
 • I'll automatically pop a defensive CD for you when a Demon Hunter is about to finish casting The Hunt on you.

+**Custom WeakAura Support!**
+•	A customized WeakAura that shows which toggles you have enabled etc.

 ***

 ## Toggles: